php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     could follow this structure `\<Vendor Name>\(<Namespace Parts>\)*<Class Part>`.

 2. At least one _namespace prefix_ of each _autoloadable class name_ MUST
-correspond to a _resource base_, using the following rules:
+correspond to a _base directory_, using the following rules:

     a.
-A _namespace prefix_ MAY correspond to more than one _resource base_.
+A _namespace prefix_ MAY correspond to more than one _base directory_.
-    (The order in which a _conforming autoloader_ processes more than one corresponding _resource base_ is outside the scope of this spec.)
+    (The order in which a _conforming autoloader_ processes more than one corresponding _base directory_ is outside the scope of this spec.)

     b.
-To prevent conflicts, different _namespace prefixes_ SHOULD NOT correspond to the same _resource base_.
+To prevent conflicts, different _namespace prefixes_ SHOULD NOT correspond to the same _base directory_.

 3. The resources MUST be laid out so that an autoloader can perform the following steps to locate and eventually include the correct _resource_:

   1. For each _namespace prefix_ of the _autoloadable class name_, determine
-  all _resource bases_ associated with it, if any.
+  all _base directories_ associated with it, if any.

-  2. For every combination of _namespace prefix_ and _resource base_ found,
+  2. For every combination of _namespace prefix_ and _base directory_ found,
   take the _relative class name_  replace every _namespace separator_ in
-  it with a _scheme_-appropriate separator.
-Append the ".php" suffix, and append the result to the _resource base_.
-The result will be refered to as _resource path_.
+  it with an appropriate directory separator.
+Append the ".php" suffix, and append the result to the _base directory_.
+The result will be refered to as _mapped file name_.

-  3. If any of the _resource paths_ obtained this way exists in the _scheme_, then include or require exactly one of them.
+  3. If any of the _mapped file names_ obtained this way exists in the target file system, then include or require exactly one of them.

 ## 4. Implementations